elibroftw/discord-bot/README.md

 # Features
 For a list of commands view bot.py

-- Uses rewritten version (old_bot.py is the repl.it version)
 - Tic-Tac-Toe (Difficulty set to impossible)
 - Youtube search
 - Plays music (Working but adding features)